Jack Crowley

-Jack Crowley (born 13 January 2000) is an Irish rugby union player for United Rugby Championship and Champions Cup side Munster.
-Internationally, Crowley made his senior debut for Ireland in 2022.
-He plays primarily as a fly-half, but can also play at fullback and centre, and represents Cork Constitution in the All-Ireland League.
+Jack Crowley (born 13 January 2000) is an Irish professional rugby union player who currently plays as a fly-half for United Rugby Championship club Munster and the Ireland national team.

 Early life

 Born in Innishannon, County Cork, Crowley first began playing rugby with Bandon.
-There is very much a Crowley family connection with the club; Crowley's father, uncles, cousins and brothers have all played for the West Cork club.
+There is a Crowley family connection with the club as Crowley's father, uncles, cousins and brothers have all played for it too.
 Whilst Crowley was playing for the club's under-18s side, they won the Munster Under-18 Cup and the All-Ireland Under-18 Cup, with Crowley scoring 15 points in the 20–7 win against Skerries under-18s in the latter.

 Crowley attended Bandon Grammar School and played three years of senior rugby with the school, firstly as a scrum-half before moving to fly-half, and helped guide the school to the semi-final stage of the Munster Schools Senior Cup for the first time in 2017, as well as a second semi-final in 2019, though Presentation Brothers College defeated them on both occasions.
 Crowley was captain during his third year and scored 21 points in their quarter-final replay win against Glenstal Abbey School, who were defending champions.

 To play in the amateur All-Ireland League, Crowley moved to Cork Constitution in 2019, where his older brother Billy was already on the books.
 In recognition of his performances for Con during the 2019–20 season, Crowley was awarded the All-Ireland League Division 1A Rising Star accolade in May 2020.

+Crowley is a nephew of former Valley Rovers camogie player Elaine Burke, who captained Cork to an All-Ireland Senior Camogie Championship title in 2005.